Skip to main content

 Learning

-In the first year, you will receive about 9 hours of timetabled contact each week.
-For each module, weekly lectures will introduce you to the broad questions and current issues in Music and Philosophy.
-Seminars will give you the opportunity to engage with the topics introduced in lectures, discuss key issues in small groups, and look in detail at musical and philosophical works.
-Instrumental or vocal lessons will help you develop your abilities as a performer, while composition seminars and workshops will allow you to explore approaches to composing.
-Practical training in both generic study skills and music-specific skills such as using notation software, recording equipment and transcribing music are embedded within the core modules.
+For each module, weekly lectures will introduce you to the broad questions and current issues in music and philosophy.
+Seminars or tutorials will give you the opportunity to engage with the topics introduced in lectures, discuss key issues in small groups, and look in detail at musical and philosophical works.

 Entry requirements

 A level offer – AAB including Music.
-ABRSM Grade 7 Theory is acceptable in lieu of A level Music.
+ABRSM Grade VI Theory is acceptable in lieu of A level Music

 BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – DDD plus Music as above.